gvsoc/gvsoc/docs/developer/tutorials.rst

 A more detailed power report has also been generated in *build/power_report.csv*.

 GTKwave can also be used to visualize the power consumption.
+For that VCD traces must be enabled:

+    make all run runner_args="--power --vcd --event=.*"

 Each level in our system architecture has a power VCD trace which can be displayed with analog step data format:

 .. image:: tutorials/14_how_to_add_power_traces_to_a_component/power_vcd.png